MRCIEU/python_and_health_ds_training/day-2/syllabus-2.md

 Afternoon 13:00 - 17:00

-**Note: We do not expect you to have prior knowledge of Python.
-We may update this syllabus at any time, depending on how well our audience follow on Day 1.**

 # Objectives
 - Learn how to read and write files using Python
-- Learn how to view, filter, impute, modify, concatenate, reshape data using Numpy and Pandas
+- Learn how to view, filter, impute, modify, concatenate, reshape data using NumPy and Pandas
+- Learn how to create plots using Matplotlib
-- Understand what web requests and responses are, and how to interact with web APIs
+- Understand what web requests and responses are, and learn how to interact with web APIs

 # Material

+- Jupyter Notebook
-Jupyter Notebook, Weekly COVID-19 cases, COVID-19 vaccination data
+- Datasets: UK population, Weekly COVID-19 cases, COVID-19 vaccination data
+- Internet connection

 # Timetable

-**9:30 – 9:45 Intro & Prep**
+**9:30 – 9:45 Intro & Review**

+- Intro
-- Looking at the data: Weekly COVID-19 cases, COVID-19 vaccination data
+- Looking at the data: UK population, Weekly COVID-19 cases, COVID-19 vaccination data
-- At the end of the day we will reproduce some of the visualisation shown on the WHO website
+- Review what we have learned on Day 1

 **9:45 – 10:15 File Handling**
+- Open and close a file
-- Read and write file(s)
+- Read and write a file
-- Pickling and JSON serialisation
+- JSON serialisation
 - Hands-on

-**10:15 – 10:45 Data Manipulation (Numpy)**
+**10:15 – 10:45 Data Manipulation (NumPy)**
-- Numpy array
+- NumPy array
 - Create, visit, modify and copy array (and matrix)
-- Axes, reshape and concatenation
 - Arithmetic
 - Statistics
+- Reshape
+- Condition-based masking and indexing
 - Hands-on

 **10:45 – 11:00 Break**